- Input help

 How do I enter an exponent?

 Enter the base and then press the power key ^, to enter the exponent.
-Once you are done entering the exponent, press the ➡ key to return the cursor to the base.
+Once you are done entering the exponent, press ➡ or Right arrow key to return the cursor to the base.

 The ↻ key remembers the last used variable.
 This will speed up the problem entry since you don't have to repeatedly access the alternate keyboard layout for frequently used symbols.

-The ⬅ and ➡ keys allow you to move through the expression, one character at the time.
-For faster (but less precise movement) you can press the desired edit point.
-These keys are also used to 'exit' exponents, denominators, and parentheses.
+The left and right arrow keys allow you to move through the expression, one character at the time.
+The right arrow key ➡ can also be used to 'exit' exponents, denominators, and parentheses.

 Always be aware of your cursor location.
 For example, if you type in a^2 to enter the power a2, make sure to 'exit' the exponent before adding another term (e.g. a2+2a).
-The exponent is exited via the ➡ key.
+The exponent is exited via ➡ or Right arrow key.
 If you don't, then your expression will look like this: a2+2a.

 When you press the ( key, both left and right parenthesis are created, and the cursor is placed inside them.
-Once you are finished typing the parenthesized expression, use the ➡ key to exit the parentheses.
-The same concept applies to the absolute value key.
+Once you are finished typing the parenthesized expression, use ➡ or Right arrow key to exit the parentheses.a The same concept applies to the absolute value key.

 In order to use the subscript key _, you already need to have the variable (without subscript) typed in.
 The same goes for the power key ^.
 In contrast, if you want an expression under the root, first press the root key √, and then enter the expression.